 Opportunities to automate common workplace processes are everywhere, which is why automation is becoming a common element of every business.
 Whether it's providing good customer service, streamlining the hiring process, or more efficiently managing marketing campaigns, automation is already playing a role in many businesses.
 As technology improves, more tasks will become available for automation as well; we've only seen the beginning of workplace automation.

 Machine learning as a driver of more sophisticated automation

 Machine learning and artificial intelligence (AI) enable new forms of "smart" automation.
 As the software learns, the more adaptable it becomes.
 These technologies open the door for automation of higher-order tasks as well, rather than just basic, repetitive tasks.

 "I think there's a lot of focus at the moment on these tasks that humans don't want to do," Sharma said.
 "But what's going to happen in the future is … automation will not just be about automating those tasks humans are doing today, but it will be about realizing potential opportunities."

-As data sets become more thorough and available, and as software learns to draw on more sources and synthesize more data points, Sharma said, contextual information in human decision-making will only improve.
+As data sets become more thorough and available, and as software draws on more sources and synthesizes more data points, Sharma said, contextual information in human decision-making will only improve.
 Machine learning, then, will serve as a supplement (perhaps even an enhancement) to human knowledge.
 Combine those capabilities with improved data retention through the internet of things (IoT) and the possibilities are seemingly endless.

-Townes proposed that a shift toward more attractive user experiences is already underway.
-In an attempt to make interacting with these tools more natural and intuitive, companies will begin tailoring AI and automated technologies for a more organic, human experience, he said.
+Townes proposed that a shift toward more attractive user experiences with machine learning programs is already underway.
+To make interacting with these tools more natural and intuitive, companies will begin tailoring AI and automated technologies for a more organic, human experience, he said.